EmHain8/QGIS-Cartography-ICCB/docs/part1-styling-data.md

 > - Right mouse click anywhere in a blank area on the toolbar at the top and select `Panels > Layer Styling Panel`
 > ![layer styling panel](../media/layer-styling-panel.png)
 > - In the `Layer Styling` panel, select from the drop down `Inverted Polygons'
-> - Click on `Simple Fill` and remove the outline and change the colour to white
+> - Click on `Simple Fill` and remove the outline and change the colour to white and then to remove the line, change the 'Stroke style' to 'No line'
 > ![inverted-polygons](../media/inverted-polygons.png)
 > - **Save your project**